bluez/bluer/README.md

 Refer to the [API documentation](https://docs.rs/blez) and [examples folder](https://github.com/surban/blez/tree/master/examples) for examples.

-The follwing example applications are provided.
+The following example applications are provided.

   - **device_monitor**: Scans for and monitors Bluetooth devices similar to `top`.